-First, I don't believe there is anything that works 100% of the time for everyone.
-For instance, Ibuprofen doesn't relieve headaches in everyone.
-Does that mean Ibuprofen doesn't work?
-Well, obviously the person who tries Ibuprofen only to find it does not relieve their headache is going to report it doesn't work.
+First, we don’t believe there is anything that works 100% of the time, all the time, for everyone.
+For instance, Ibuprofen doesn’t relieve headaches in everyone.
+Does that mean Ibuprofen doesn’t work?
+Well, obviously the person who tries Ibuprofen only to find it does not relieve their headache is going to report it doesn’t work.
 Other prescription medicines work on some people, to some extent and not for others.

 So, this simple fact leads me to the following answer: Based on the many reports and my own experience, CBD Hemp Oil most likely works on some conditions for some people and not for others.
 Sorry to be so vague, but I think its important to be honest.